FAQs: Questions from companies who receive a letter from FRC about their report and accounts

 A Review Group is established only in rare circumstances where CRR, supported by CRRC, has not been able to satisfy itself on questions raised following an exchange of correspondence.
 This is usually in respect of complex issues or matters where precedent might be established.
 The CRRC might consider reporting direct to the Conduct Committee in respect of reviews conducted under the 2004 Act where there is a clear and material breach of an accounting requirement which the company has acknowledged but where it has not offered any remedial action.
 In this circumstance, prompt reporting by the Conduct Committee to the Financial Conduct Authority might assist the authority in taking early and appropriate action given its more extensive powers.

-The Conduct Committee’s Operating Procedures explain that my report and accounts will be reviewed by FRC staff who may, however, consult with the CRRC.
+The Supervision Committee’s Operating Procedures explain that my report and accounts will be reviewed by FRC staff who may, however, consult with members of the FRC Advisory Panel or Senior Advisors.
 Will I know whether or not there has been a consultation?

-Generally, you will not know whether or not the CRRC has been consulted on one or any of the issues raised with you.
+Generally, you will not know whether or not members of the FRC Advisory Panel or Senior Advisors have been consulted on one or any of the issues raised with you.